So in the battle of almond butter vs peanut butter who is the king of the nuts?

 The Winner Revealed: Which is More Fattening?

-In the nutritional battle of almond butter vs peanut butter, the winner is almond butter!
+In the nutritional battle of the best nut butters… the winner is almond butter!

-Many people also say almond butter is more filling of the two.
+Many people also say almond butter is more filling of the two nut butters.
 And there’s something about peanut butter that makes it crazy addicting.
 It’s impossible to eat just one or two tablespoons!

-But you also have to put your own taste preferences into consideration.
+But you also have to put your own taste preferences with these nut butters into consideration.
 If you despise the taste and texture of almond butter then you don’t have to force yourself to eat it.
 Peanut butter isn’t all bad in small amounts.
-So if you really choose the lesser of the two then I say just go for a little bit of it.
+So if you really choose the lesser of the two then I say just go for a little bit of peanut butter.

-If you have trouble overeating on peanut or almond butter then I’d recommend picking up the individual packs of it.
-Having controlled serving sizes can help a lot to prevent overeating.
+If you have trouble overeating on peanut or almond butter then I’d recommend picking up the individual packs of nut butters.
+Having controlled serving sizes of nut butters can help a lot to prevent overeating either almond butter or peanut butter.

 It’s best to eat nut butters sourced from raw nuts since you’ll be sparing yourself the oxidation that can occur during the heating and pasteurization process.
 But in the U.S. all almonds must be pasteurized so they’re not truly raw.

-And finally, make sure to check the nutrition label on the back of the container.
-Many almond butters and peanut butters can still contain added sugars and The healthiest peanut butter will contain no partially hydrogenated oils.
-Ideally, you’ll choose one that is raw, organic and has zero added ingredients.
+And finally, make sure to check the nutrition label on the back of the container for all nut butters.
+Many almond butters and peanut butters can still contain added sugars.
+The healthiest peanut butter will contain no partially hydrogenated oils.
+Ideally, you’ll choose a nut butter one that is raw, organic and has zero added ingredients.

 Is almond butter good for weight loss?

 Yes, there are quite a few studies backing up how almond butter is good for weight loss.
-It contains protein, fiber, good fats and micronutrients that are beneficial for weight loss.
-With that said just make sure you don’t eat the whole jar in one sitting as these calories can add up in the end.
+Almond butter contains protein, fiber, good fats and micronutrients that are beneficial for weight loss making it the king nut butter.
+With that said just make sure you don’t eat the whole jar of almond butter in one sitting as these calories can add up in the end.

 The Last Word

-Yet this doesn’t mean having a spoonful or two of organic peanut butter is going to kill you and make you pack on 10 pounds.
-I generally eat and recommend almond butter.
+Just because nut butter contains a higher amount of calories this doesn’t mean having a spoonful or two of organic peanut butter or almond butter is going to kill you and make you pack on 10 pounds.
+I generally eat and recommend almond butter and it may help you actually end up losing weight in the long run.
+Taking one tablespoon of almond near bedtime can curb hunger pangs while dieting so you can get a good night sleep.

-But if you really love it and your diet is generally good then having a little peanut butter here and there can actually be beneficial.
+But if you really love peanut butter and your diet is generally good then having a little here and there can actually be beneficial.
+This nut butter contains both monounsaturated fat and saturated fat but it may help with heart health.
+Going lower carb and replacing bad foods that have added sugar with a nut butter may help reverse type 2 diabetes.

-So when the time comes for that creamy goodness to cover the roof of your mouth try to make it raw and organic almond butter.
+Cashew butter and walnut butter are two more nut butters that are good for you.
+So if peanut and almond butter aren’t for you then maybe try cashew butter.
+But when the time comes for that creamy goodness to cover the roof of your mouth the best choice is raw and organic almond butter.